input-output-hk/engineering/blog/2022-07-20-js-backend-prim-types.md

 and similarly the second number is represented by `h2` and `l2`.
 The comparison is straightforward, we check equivalence of our high bits, if equal then we check the lower bits while being careful with signedness.
 No surprises here.

+For the bitwise operators we store both `Word32#` and `Word#` as 32-bit signed values, and then map any values greater or equal `2^31` bits to negative values.
+This way we stay within the 32-bit range even though in Haskell these types only support nonnegative values.

 <a id="org453f9cc"></a>